ziggi24/DnDRand/readme.txt

 - comments to the python script
 - random weapon based on class
 - random apparel
-- larger pool of names and titles
+- larger pool of names and titles (DONE)
 - find players top two stats and better sort them into classes
 - small backstory for each character (still being considered)
 - anything else?